The eHealth Exchange and Interoperability in HIE

 - Knowledge Representation – This relates to the methods for electronically presenting medical literature, clinical practices and other essential data used for decision-making.

-Given the gravity of patient data safety as well as the essential need for interoperability, any health information platform needs to pay strong attention to the standards required on this network.
+Given the gravity of patient data safety, the fallout from violating HIPAA, as well as the essential need for interoperability, any health information platform needs to pay strong attention to the standards required on this network.
 It currently reaches all 50 states in the US, 75% of the hospitals in the nation, over 70,000 medical groups, over 3,400 dialysis centers and over 8,300 pharmacies.
 In addition to this, four federal agencies use the exchange, including the Department of Defense, Veterans Affairs, the Centers for Medicare & Medicaid Services and the Social Security Administration.
-This represents the vast majority of medical information transactions on a national level, creating the need for any HIE to ensure compliance with the standards and interoperability in order to remain functional in the current clinical data environment.
+They represent the vast majority of medical information transactions on a national level, creating the need for any HIE to ensure compliance with the standards and interoperability in order to remain functional in the current clinical data environment.

-The shared architecture and standards that are found with the eHealth Exchange boast several key features.
+The shared architecture and standards that are found with the eHealth Exchange boasts several key features.
 These include:

 - Common Legal Agreements